jmnsf/angular-pub-sub/README.md

 # angular-pub-sub

-Straightforward Publish-Subscribe module for AngularJS.
+Straightforward Publish-Subscribe module for AngularJS written for [Liquid](https://onliquid.com).
 Supports messages with multiple parameters and supports keeping a message history and rewinding upon subscription.

 ## Documentation